 How much will it cost to replace my roof?

-The cost of roofs vary greatly based on several factors.
+The cost of roofs varies greatly based on several factors.
 There are several factors that make the project more or less difficult.
 This can include things like the season to the pitch (or steepness) of your roof.
-Naturally, the size of your roof, material and the level of complexity (many facets and angles) all affect cost.
+Naturally, the size of your roof, the material, and the level of complexity (many facets and angles) all affect cost.

 - Increased nail strip size (“The Zone”), which allows for a larger target, which ensures your home receives an efficient and proper installation and proper wind protection.